dudung/plaintext/content/notes/root-finding/root-in-math.md

 + Roots can be found algebraically as well as graphically, and the number of roots of a polynomial function gives the degree of the polynomial as shown by the fundamental theorem of algebra (Smith et al., 2023).
 + The roots, which are also called zeros, of an equation $f(x) = 0$, are values of $x$ for which the equation is satisfied (Weisstein, 2023).
 + The term root is sometimes also used as a quick way of saying square root, e.g. root 2 means &Sqrt;2 (Pierce, 2023).
++ Intersection of two functions can also be solved using root finding (Smith, 2022).

 ## example